 Dr. Eva Mistry 40:36

 which were just getting started.
-And so so just next month, and a couple of weeks, we expect our kind of funding to arrive.
+And so just next month, and in a couple of weeks, we expect our kind of funding to arrive.
 And so we’ve been kind of working on what we call the study protocol, which is kind of the document that outlines exactly how research is going to be done, and what are the kind of stuff between the can and watch, they need to assess, and at what point, things like that.
 So that’s called the protocol.

 Dr. Eva Mistry 41:07

 That’s what we’re working on right now.
 Submitting to we call the Institutional Review Board, so IRB approval after, you know, submitting the protocol.
 And that’s what we’re working on right now.
 But April 1 is our start date officially.
-And so we hope to start patient enrollment after all of those steps are kind of completed in the next four to five months.
+So we hope to start patient enrollment after all of those steps are kind of completed in the next four to five months.